 In most cases, the cause is polyuria.

 There may be times when your four-legged friend drinks more water.
 This is not necessarily a cause of illness.
 For example, on days that are very hot or when your pet is more active than usual.
-In such circumstances, quadrupeds react just like we do and drink a lot of water.
+In such circumstances, dogs react just like we do and drink a lot of water.

 Stress-related or even psychological factors can also cause your charge to drink more water.

 Fever, vomiting and diarrhea will also increase the need for water.
 His body will regulate the loss of fluids through increased thirst.